Install the plugin

 Tooth/mucosa-supported Drill Guide design

-You can easily design a Tooth Supported Surgical Guide in Dental3DPlugin and export it in STL in order to print it out with a 3D printer.
+You can easily design a Tooth Supported Surgical Guide in Dental3DPlugin and export it in STL to print it out with a 3D printer.
 You’ll need at least a partially edentulous study model.
 A wax-up model will help you to place the implant in the best position.

 Bone-supported Drill Guide design